 Background:

-Sun Moon Lake (aka Zintun in the local Thao language) is the largest natural lake in Taiwan and home of the aboriginal Thao tribe.
+Sun Moon Lake (aka Zintun in the local Thao language) is the largest natural lake in Taiwan and the home of the aboriginal Thao tribe.
 According to legend, a white deer led the tribe to the lake and is now trapped in a marble stone on Lalu Island, which is sacred ground to them.

-The first hydroelectric plant was built on the lake in 1919 by the Japanese, which was later taken over by the ROC government.
+The first hydroelectric plant was built on the lake in 1919 by the Japanese, and it was later taken over by the ROC government.
 The hydroelectric power is part of a system of hydropower plants running from Wushe to Sun Moon Lake down to Shuili Township and includes at least 8 plants.

-Sun Moon Lake Scenic area was created in 2000.
-The lake attracts visitors from around the world year-round for its beauty and surrounding sights and is also known for the annual Sun Moon Lake Swimming Carnival which thousands of people attend each year.
+Sun Moon Lake Scenic Area was created in 2000.
+The lake attracts visitors from around the world year-round for its beauty and surrounding sights, and is also known for the annual Sun Moon Lake Swimming Carnival which thousands of people attend each year.

 Price: